slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The worst part of holding the memories is not the pain.
 It’s the loneliness of it.
 Memories need to be shared."
 -- Lois Lowry [1937]*

+> *"We look at the world once, in childhood.
+The rest is memory."
+-- Louise Gluck [1943]*

 > *"He’d wasted most of his life thinking he’d wasted most of his life."
 -- David Foster Wallace [1962]*